Academics

 In the classroom

-The didactic phase consists of a lockstep curriculum divided into four consecutive semesters (Fall, Spring, Summer, Fall) that take place over 16 months.
-Courses are scheduled Monday through Thursday 4pm-9pm, and Sundays 9am-5pm.
+The didactic phase consists of a lockstep curriculum divided into four consecutive semesters/sessions (Fall, Spring, Summer, Fall) that take place over 16 months.
+Courses are scheduled Monday through Thursday 3pm-9pm, and Sundays 9am-5pm.
 All lectures are held at the Manhattan campus.
 The curriculum sequencing enables the progressive development of clinical knowledge and competence, and the reinforcement of clinical information from varying perspectives of medical, surgical, and emergency management.

 Out on rotations